Henry Villard: Journalism

 On emigrating to America, he adopted the name Villard, the surname of a French schoolmate at Phalsbourg, to conceal his identity from anyone intent on making him return to Germany.
 Making his way westward in 1854, he lived in turn at Cincinnati; Belleville, Illinois, and Peoria, Illinois, where he studied law for a time; and Chicago where he wrote for newspapers.
 Along with newspaper reporting and various jobs, in 1856 he attempted unsuccessfully to establish a colony of "free soil" Germans in Kansas.
 In 1856-57 he was editor, and for part of the time was proprietor of the Racine Volksblatt, in which he advocated the election of presidential candidate John C. Frémont of the newly founded Republican Party.

 Thereafter he was associated with the New Yorker Staats-Zeitung, for which he covered the Lincoln-Douglas debates; Frank Leslie's; the New York Tribune; and with the Cincinnati Commercial Gazette.
 In 1859, as correspondent of the Commercial, he visited the newly discovered gold region of Colorado.
 On his return in 1860, he published The Pike's Peak Gold Regions.
 He also sent statistics to the New York Herald that were intended to influence the location of a Pacific railroad route.
 He followed Lincoln throughout the 1860 presidential campaign, and was on the presidential train to Washington in 1861.
-He was correspondent of the New York Herald in 1861.
+He became a principal correspondent of the New York Herald in 1861.
+The young Villard was not content with working for a single newspaper and became a pioneer of newspaper syndication.

 During the Civil War, he was correspondent for the New York Tribune (with the Army of the Potomac, 1862–63) and was at the front as the representative of a news agency established by him in that year at Washington (1864).
 Out of his experiences reporting the Civil War, he became a confirmed pacifist.
 In 1865, when Horace White became managing editor of the Chicago Tribune, Villard became its Washington correspondent.
 In 1866, he was the correspondent of that paper in the Prusso-Austrian War.
 He stayed on in Europe in 1867 to report on the Paris Exposition.

 At the close of the Civil War, he married Helen Frances Garrison, the daughter of the anti-slavery campaigner William Lloyd Garrison, on January 3, 1866.

 He returned to the United States from his correspondent duties in Europe in June 1868, and shortly afterward was elected secretary of the American Social Science Association, to which he devoted his labors until 1870, when he went to Germany for his health.